 Every face is different and will cast different shadows, so you have to bear in mind that these tips are a starting point for the Rembrandt lighting setup.
 You’ll have to make minor adjustments to the angle and height of the light for each person you photograph.

-Because the iconic triangle of light key to the Rembrandt lighting pattern is created when your subject’s nose blocks some of the the light reaching the shadow side of their face, it stands to reason that the shape of your subject’s nose has a big impact on your Rembrandt lighting set up.
+The iconic triangle of light, key to the Rembrandt lighting pattern, is created when your subject’s nose blocks some of the the light reaching the shadow side of their face.

-A big nose will cast a bigger shadow than a small nose and a flatter nose will cast less of a shadow than a nose with a high bridge.
+- and a flatter nose casts less of a shadow than a nose with a high bridge

 1. Where to place the light

-The best way to remember the starting point for Rembrandt lighting is to think of the hour markers on a clock.
-If your subject is in the middle of the clock facing you:
+The lighting direction for Rembrandt lighting from the side of the subject.
+The best way to remember light placement for Rembrandt lighting is to think of the hour markers on a clock.

 - The background is at 12 o’clock